Creating Application Rounds

 Payment Grace Period (Days)

-• Enter the number of days after the deadline for which an application fee payment will be accepted.
+• Enter the number of days after your specified submission deadline that you will accept an application fee payment.

-• For example, if the application submission deadline is January 1, but application fee payments will be accepted through January 15, enter 15 here.
+• For example, if the application submission deadline is January 1, but you will accept application fee payments through January 15, enter 15 here.

 Allow Multiple